nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   Format: `list l/LOCATION`

   Example:
-    * `list l/kitchen` displays all the items in the kitchen.<br>
+    * `list l/kitchen` displays all the items in the kitchen.<br></br>

   <div markdown="block" class="alert alert-info">

   **:information_source: Notes about the command:**

-    * The search is case-insensitive. e.g 'room' will match 'Room'.
+    * The search is case-sensitive. e.g 'room' will not match 'Room'.
     * Only full words will be matched e.g. 'Room' will not match 'Bedroom'.
     * The order of keywords for location search does not matter. e.g. 'Room Living' will match 'Living Room'.
-    * Location matching uses each word in the String to do 'AND' search e.g. 'Room' will match 'Living room' but 'Living room 1' will not match 'Living room'
+    * All the keywords provided need to match an item's location for the item to be displayed. e.g. 'Room' will match an item with location 'Living room' but 'Living room 1' will not match an item with location 'Living room'

   </div>